luisSalazar8/WorkOverlap/README.md

  * The counter of times the employee pairs where in the same time frame.

  These tests use both of the file that were previously mentioned.

 ## Strategy

+ My approach was to first analyze the data that the example files contained to find out two things: the different types of data that I would have to work with and if I could group them into entities or objects.
+This way I conluded that I could work with two objects: Schedule and Employee.
+The schedule consists of the name of the day, the start hour and end hour.
+The Employee consists of a name and a collection of related Schedules.
+The clases for these objects can be found in the Entities package.

+ The next thing to do was to divide the flow of the project into steps:
+ * First: recieve the input of the user in the console
+ * Second: open and read the file line by line.
+The result should be a list of employees.
+ * Third: use the text line to create the Employee and the Schedule.
+ * Fourth: from the list of employees, compare everyone to get the table.
+ * Fifth: print the table to the console.

+ Then I organized the logic in scripts following an MVC arquitecture.
+The main script works as the interface/view managing the console, receiving the input from the user and presenting the messages.
+The script called EmployeeFile works as the controller having all the business logic of reading the file, creating the objects and making the comparisons between employees.
+Finally, the models would be the clases inside the Entities package that describe the Employee and Schedule.